 If you are planning to go out clubbing in Ibiza, always practice safety.
 Never go out alone, keep an eye on your drink, watch your bartender pour your drink, and don’t walk around alone at night.

-What Should I Take to the Balearic Islands?
+What Should I Take to the Balearics?

 Here are some essential items to consider for your trip to the Balearics: